Azure/Azure-Sentinel/Workbooks/README.md

 This pull request will contain:

 * The screenshots of your workbook.
-Place them under [workbooks/images/preview](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks/Images/Preview). <br/>Please be consistent with the filename conventions - the dark theme filename should contain the word _"black"_ and the light theme image should contain the work _"white"_
+Place them under [workbooks/images/preview](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks/Images/Preview). <br/>Please be consistent with the filename conventions - the dark theme filename should contain the word _"black"_ and the light theme image should contain the word _"white"_.
 * The gallery template json of your workbook.
 Place it directly under workbooks [directory](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks).
 * (optional) A logo that you want the workbook to display.
 Place it under [workbooks/images/logos](https://github.com/Azure/Azure-Sentinel/tree/master/Workbooks/Images/Logos) - if not supplied - it will be the generic workbooks logo. <br/>
 This logo should be in SVG format.